jensmdriller/google-k8s-workshop/modules/16-canary.md

   ![](docs/img/console.png)

-1. Track the output for a few minutes and watch for the `kubectl --namespace=prod apply...` to begin.
+1. Track the output for a few minutes and watch for the `kubectl --namespace=production apply...` to begin.
 When it starts, start new terminal that's polling canary's `/version` URL and observe it start to change in some of the requests:

    ```
-   $ export FRONTEND_SERVICE_IP=$(kubectl get -o jsonpath="{.status.loadBalancer.ingress[0].ip}"  --namespace=prod services gceme-frontend)
+   $ export FRONTEND_SERVICE_IP=$(kubectl get -o jsonpath="{.status.loadBalancer.ingress[0].ip}"  --namespace=production services gceme-frontend)
    $ while true; do curl http://$FRONTEND_SERVICE_IP/version; sleep 1;  done
    1.0.0
    1.0.0